 The microwave is an appliance that will generally live out in the open and therefore needs to fit in a given space, whether that’s on your countertop, nestled into a shelf, on top of your fridge, or wherever else.
 Here, I’ve listed the exact dimensions.

 The cubic measurement, on the other hand, tells you what a microwave’s capacity is on the inside.
 If you plan to use one to cook for more people or to make full-on meals, a larger-capacity model will be better for you.
 If you plan to employ it only for yourself, you should be totally fine with a smaller one.

-Best compact microwave oven
+Best overall microwave oven

-Best large microwave oven
+Best less expensive microwave oven

-Best inverter microwave oven
+Best simple microwave oven

 Best quiet microwave oven